Code-Institute-Submissions/EternalCityCrawls/README.md

 # EternalCityCrawls

-E-commerce application designed for Tour Agency, Eternal City Crawls is focused on selling Rome's Tour.
+E-commerce application designed for a Tour Agency, Eternal City Crawls is focused on selling Rome's Tour.
 The back-end infrastructure has been developed on Django, while front-end relies on a combination of vanilla JavaScript and Jquery.

 ![Home page](static/img/mockup.png)